Tax Extension for Single Member and Multi-Member LLC: Apply 4868 & 7004 Now!

 A Limited Liability Company, or LLC, is becoming one of the more desirable forms of business in the United States due to their flexibility and "Pass Through" status.
 There are many different types of LLCs and some have the option to choose what type of tax structure they prefer.
 As far as IRS Tax Extensions are concerned, there are 3 primary types of LLCs:

-- Single-Member LLC: The IRS considers a Single Member LLC to be a "Disregarded Entity." this means that the activities of the LLC should be reflected on the owner's tax return.
-To File an IRS Tax Extension for a Single Member LLC, you need to use the IRS Form 4868 because it is viewed by the IRS as a Personal Tax Extension
+The IRS considers a Single Member LLC to be a "Disregarded Entity", this means that the activities of the LLC should be reflected on the owner's individual tax return (Form 1040).
+To apply an IRS Tax Extension for a Single Member LLC, you should e-file Form 4868 inorder to get extension of time upto 6 months to file your original returns.

 One of the primary advantages of forming an LLC is pass-through taxation.
 This means that profits & losses